JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 ## Swing/CfD interop use cases and limitations

-Before combining Compose for Desktop and Swing, it's important to keep in mind that these two technologies have different approaches to the content rendering.
-Compose for Desktop uses one heavyweight Swing component to render all its content and has logical rendering layers, while Swing operates on both heavyweight and lightweight components (`Component/JComponent`).
-For Swing logic Compose for Desktop is just one more heavyweight component and it interacts with it the same way as with all other Swing components.
+Before combining Compose Multiplatform and Swing, it's important to keep in mind that these two technologies have different approaches to the content rendering.
+Compose Multiplatform uses one heavyweight Swing component to render all its content and has logical rendering layers, while Swing operates on both heavyweight and lightweight components (`Component/JComponent`).
+For Swing logic Compose Multiplatform is just one more heavyweight component and it interacts with it the same way as with all other Swing components.

 The first use-case is addition of a Compose part into a Swing application.
 It could be done use `ComposePanel` Swing component to render the "Compose" part of the application.
 From swing perspective it will be just another Swing component, that should be treated accordingly.
 Important point, that all Compose components will be rendered inside the `ComposePanel`, including popups, tooltips, context menus, etc. They will be positioned and resized inside the `ComposePanel`.
 So probably it would be better to replace them with a Swing based implementation.